-Inspired by the emergence of in-home virtual reality technologies NTVTY V was a nascent look into this transformational medium through a pair of stereoscopic lenses embedded in Oculus Rift headsets.
-The result was a fractured viewing of a virtual diorama of Xhurch and a VR baptism administered by aliens on gravity inversion table in the sky.
+Inspired by the emergence of artist-accessible virtual reality technology, NTVTY V was a nascent look into this transformational medium through a pair of Oculus Rift DK2s.
+The result was a fractured view of a virtual Xhurch diorama and a VR baptism administered by aliens on a gravity inversion table in the sky.

 Credit / Special Thanks: Caitlin King, Scott Mayoral, Nate Klett, Jared Menane, Ray Nagler, Ryan Carlile, Keith Foster, Jesica Oliverio, Ami Taylor, Joel Cigret, Dean Leininger, Ian Weiland, Mike Erwin, Bone Mike, Hairy Food, Misty Montane.

 Grid by Matt Henderson, Caitlin King, and the Xhurch Gridders Guild.